This is a delicious Vegan Cream of Cucumber Soup that is perfect for early Fall and is best served hot. Creamy, comforting, and fully plant-based.

 - 1 tsp vegan cream (or regular sour cream)

 - Peel cucumbers and grate them coarsely.
 Sprinkle with salt and let sit for about half an hour.
 Then, squeeze excess water out.

 - Peel and slice onion and garlic cloves.
 Peel and dice potatoes.

 - Heat a pot and add a spoon of olive oil.
 Add sliced onions and gently stir-fry until translucent.
 Add sliced garlic and diced potatoes, a bay leaf and some chopped lovage (can substitute with celery or parsley).
 Season with some salt and pepper, then pour in vegetable stock and let it cook on medium heat for about 15-20 minutes, or until the potatoes are soft.

 - When the potatoes are soft, add grated cucumbers to the soup, stir in well and cook another minute or two, just enough for the cucumbers to soften a bit.

-- When the vegetables are cooked remove pot from stove and with a stick blender blend the soup until smooth.
+- When the vegetables are cooked remove pot from the stove and with an immersion blender blend the soup until smooth.
 Add more water if needed (if your soup is too thick) and season with a bit more salt and pepper.

 - Pour soup into serving bowls and decorate with some cream, a dash of red paprika, some chopped parsley and chili for spice (can be omitted).
 Serve.